On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

 \subsection{Antidiffusive velocity and iterative corrections}

-The problem of numerical diffusion can be addressed by introducing the so called ``antidiffusive velocity" \citep{Smolarkiewicz_1983}.
-To this end, the Fickian flux can be cast in the form of the advective flux - an approach dubbed pseudo-velocity technique in the context of advection-diffusion simulations \citep{Lange_1973,Lange_1978} or hyperbolic formulation of diffusion \citep[discussion of eq.~(4) therein]{Cristiani_2015}, and discussed in detail in \citet[][sect.~3.2]{Smolarkiewicz_and_Clark_1986}:
+The problem of numerical diffusion can be addressed by introducing the so-called ``antidiffusive velocity" \citep{Smolarkiewicz_1983}.
+To this end, the Fickian flux can be cast in the form of an advective flux - an approach dubbed pseudo-velocity technique in the context of advection-diffusion simulations \citep{Lange_1973,Lange_1978} or hyperbolic formulation of diffusion \citep[discussion of eq.~(4) therein]{Cristiani_2015}, and discussed in detail in \citet[][sect.~3.2]{Smolarkiewicz_and_Clark_1986}:

-In \citet{Smolarkiewicz_1983,Smolarkiewicz_1984}, it was proposed to apply the identity~(\ref{eq:advective_flux}) to equation~(\ref{eq:modified_eq}) in order to suppress the spurious diffusion.
+In \citet{Smolarkiewicz_1983,Smolarkiewicz_1984}, it was proposed to apply the identity~(\ref{eq:advective_flux}) to equation~(\ref{eq:modified_eq}) to suppress the spurious diffusion.
 The procedure is iterative.
 The first iteration is the basic upwind pass.
-Subsequent corrective iterations reverse the effect of numerical diffusion by performing upwind passes with the so-called antidiffusive flux based on equation~(\ref{eq:advective_flux}) but with $K$ taken with negative sign and approximated using the upwind stencil (for discussion of the discretization, see \citet{Smolarkiewicz_and_Margolin_2001}).
+Subsequent corrective iterations reverse the effect of numerical diffusion by performing upwind passes with the so-called antidiffusive flux based on equation~(\ref{eq:advective_flux}) but with $K$ taken with a negative sign and approximated using the upwind stencil (for discussion of the discretisation, see \citet{Smolarkiewicz_and_Margolin_2001}).

-Accordingly, the basic antidiffusive field $GC^{(k)}$ is defined as follows (with $\epsilon > 0$ being an arbitrary small constant used to prevent from divisions by zero):
+Accordingly, the basic antidiffusive field $GC^{(k)}$ is defined as follows (with $\epsilon > 0$ being an arbitrarily small constant used to prevent from divisions by zero):

 where $k$ is the iteration number, $GC^{(1)}\equiv GC$ and